-In 2020, Equal Pay Day is on 28th August, marking the 59 additional days from the end of the previous financial year that women must work to earn the same pay as men.
+This year, Equal Pay Day falls on November 2nd.
+Last year, it was the 28th August, marking the 59 additional days from the end of the previous financial year that women must work to earn the same pay as men.

 On average, full-time working women earned $1,558.40 a week, while men earned $1,812.00, with the full-time average weekly earning difference being $253.60.

 Those figures aside, women continue to suffer discrimination in the workplace.

 Half of all mothers in the workplace have reported discrimination as a result of their pregnancy and parental leave, and 20 per cent of mothers reported they were made redundant, dismissed, or placed in a different position as a result of being pregnant or having had a baby.